UrszulaCzerwinska/DeconICA/README.md

 # DeconICA

-### This is package for deconvolution using unsupervised blind source deconvolution methods
+### This is a package for TranscRiptome deconvolution using unsupervised blind source deconvolution methods

 Functions :